Francis seeks to make its education available to every eligible student

 activities.
 Incoming freshmen are exempt from service/work hours for

-their first year in the financial aid program.
+their freshman year in the financial aid program.

 Maintaining the Financial Aid Award

-All student enrolled in the financial aid program are required to
+All students enrolled in the financial aid program are required to

 perform their tuition service hours responsibly and cooperatively, and